 However, there are a few elements requiring strong caution for viewers, such as the use of strong foul language and a couple of brief instances of drug use.
 Also, Wendy steals food for herself and her dog in order to save money, and then lies about what she did after getting caught.
 The grocery store employee who catches her is wearing a pronounced cross necklace and tells his manager that they need to make an example of her.
 This seems to be a light jab at Christianity.
 Finally, there is an unsettling scene where Wendy encounters an insane, homeless man in the woods while she is sleeping.

+In WENDY AND LUCY, Wendy is a young woman driving to Alaska with her dog, Lucy, in hopes of finding work at a fishing cannery as a means to starting a new life.
+Wendy’s car breaks down in Oregon.
+This provides the catalyst for a series of events forcing Wendy to make some tough choices (not always the right choices) regarding her poor economic situation.
+WENDY AND LUCY is a road film, where the plot takes place during a journey, but it provides only a snapshot of Wendy’s journey toward making a better life for herself and her dog.
 WENDY AND LUCY would have been more effective if there had been some sort of triumph by the heroine.
 The movie’s realistic atmosphere offers little hope, save for one character who does his best with what little he has to help Wendy.
 The camerawork is like a homemade movie, but it fits.
 The acting is good.
 MOVIEGUIDE® advises extreme caution, however, because of strong foul language, brief marijuana use, a light humanist worldview, an anti-Christian tone in one scene, stealing, lying, and an unsettling scene with an insane homeless man.